- A quick glance at what nibbler tool to use

 2. For roofing edges…

-When working on visible roofing edges, make your cut is about half an inch longer than where you want the finished edge.
+When working on visible roofing edges, make your cut is marked about half an inch longer than where you want the finished edge.

-You can then create a second finer cut with tin snips easily without the tin-snips jamming.
+You can then create a second finer cut with tin snips easily without the tin snips jamming.
 As you get better at using a nibbler, you can try making your cuts to the precise size.

 3. For cutting in the middle…